Guidelines & Procedures

 A. Choice of a thesis laboratory

-Each student in an interdepartmental training program is expected to complete a series of laboratory rotations typically in the first year of study; the number and length of rotations are established by each interdepartmental program.
-The students choose the laboratory rotations subject to approval by the laboratory head.
+Each student in an interdepartmental training program (IGP, QCB, or MSTP) is expected to complete a series of laboratory rotations typically in the first year of study.
+The number and length of rotations are established by each interdepartmental program.
+The students choose the laboratory rotations from the Open Lab List, a list of faculty who have funding, approval, and interest in accepting graduate students; the Open Lab List is available from the BRET office.
 In general, students are expected to spend about 15 hours per week working in a laboratory rotation, but this expectation and others concerning rotation reports and rotation presentations should be clarified with each laboratory director.
 Rotations provide detailed exposure to procedures, techniques, and intellectual atmospheres in different laboratories that will serve as the basis for selecting the thesis laboratory.
 At the end of the laboratory rotations, a student chooses one of their rotation laboratories for thesis research.
-The choice of laboratory must be approved by the faculty mentor and the DGS of the department.
+The choice of laboratory must be approved by the faculty mentor and the Director of Graduate Studies (DGS) of the department.

 B. Course Requirements

 The total number of graduate credits must conform to the specification of the Graduate School (i.e. 24 didactic hours and 72 total hours).
-Details about credits transferred into CDB from interdepartmental programs and course requirements is provided in the course requirement link.
+Details about course requirements including credits transferred into CDB from interdepartmental programs is provided in the course requirement link.

-In brief, all CDB students must take Cell Biology (CBIO 8310).
-Participation in two departmental seminar series, Research Colloquium (CBIO 8330) and Research Seminar (CBIO 8339), is also required.
+In brief, all CDB students must take Effective Scientific Communication (CBIO 8310) offered in the fall.
+Beginning in 2020, CDB students are required to take Teaching Cell Biology (CBio 8315) offered in the spring.
+Participation in two departmental seminar series, Monday Seminar and Research Exchange (REx, CBIO 8339), is also required.
 Additional advanced course work is chosen based on the student’s special interests, field of specialization, and/or training grant specifications.
-Such courses should be selected with the assistance of the student’s mentor, the Graduate Program Manager, and/or the DGS.
+Such courses should be selected with the assistance of the student’s mentor, the Graduate Program Manager, and/or the DGS, and must be graded with a letter grade.
 Coursework is generally completed within the first two years of study.
 A minimum GPA of a 3.0, or a B average, must be maintained in all formal course work.
 In addition, a grade of C in one of the major courses required by the Department may lead to dismissal based on the consideration of this and other criteria by the Steering Committee for Graduate Education.

 There is no formal teaching requirement for the CDB Ph.D. degree.
 Upon agreement with the mentor, students interested in gaining formal teaching experience can sometimes find teaching assistantships in other departments.
 Opportunities are also available in several graduate school courses including the IGP.
 Information can be obtained through the BRET office and from the DGS.
 Teacher training opportunities can be found at the Center for Teaching.